MicrosoftLearning/MB-800-Business-Central-Functional-Consultant/Instructions/Labs/Lab04_Set up_and_use_a_purchase_approval_workflow.md

    - In the **Description** field, provide a brief description (e.g., "Purchase Approval Workflow").

 3. Define the workflow steps:
-   - In the **When Event** field, specify the event that triggers the workflow (e.g., "A purchase order is created").
+   - In the **When Event** field, specify the event that triggers the workflow (e.g., "Approval of a purchase document is requested.").
    - In the **On Condition** field, add any conditions that must be met (e.g., "Total Amount > $10,000").
-   - In the **Then Response** field, define the response (e.g., "Create an approval request for the record").
+   - In the **Then Response** field, define the response (e.g., "Create an approval request for the record...").

 4. Add additional steps as needed:
    - For example, include steps for handling approvals, rejections, or delegations.